geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 *Create first garden screen.*  We can streamline the evaluation phase a bit by inserting a simplified Create Garden form into the onboarding sequence.
 That way, when the user hits their Home screen, they already have a Garden.

-*Seasonal gardening challenges to encourage app use and community connections.* For example, observation based: get all gardeners paying attention to and posting observations about a single crop etc. Or: chapter competitions, and a leaderboard to create friendly competition and chapter pride.
-Contests like biggest pumpkin for Halloween, most beautiful squash for Thanksgiving, etc.
+*Challenges.* Gardening challenges can encourage app use and community connections.
+For example, a challenge to get all gardeners paying attention to and posting observations about a single crop.
+Or contests like biggest pumpkin for Halloween, most beautiful squash for Thanksgiving, etc. (Note: A challenge could be implemented as a specific type of forum post.)

 *Recurrent, user defined tasks.*  This can support watering reminders, etc.